Was it something I said?

 I even changed my comment system a year ago so it would be easier for my readers.

-This is either going to go really well for myself or really poorly.
+This is either going to go really well for me or really poorly.

 Like embarrassingly poorly.